leotac/ELPP-IP/README.md

 Solving Elementary Shortest Path problems with Integer Programming
 ====

 Solving Elementary Shortest Path, a.k.a.
-Longest Path problems, via mixed-integer programming.
+Longest Path problems, via mixed-integer programming over directed or undirected graphs.

 The Longest Path problem is a classic NP-hard problem, also known as any of the following:
 - Longest [Simple|Elementary] Path (with positive cycles)